A Functional Abstraction of Typed Invocation Contexts: Type System

 We place the types in the same order as their appearance in the annotated CPS expression.
 That is, the first three types $\tau$, $\mualpha$, and $\alpha$ correspond to the continuation of $e$, the next one $\mubeta$ represents the trail required by $e$, and the last one $\beta$ stands for the eventual value returned by $e$.
 We will hereafter call $\alpha$ and $\beta$ initial and final answer types, and $\mubeta$ and $\mualpha$ initial and final trail types --- be careful of the direction in which answer types and trail types change.

 With the typing judgment specified, we can define the syntax of expression types of \lambdaF (Figure~\ref{fig:type}).
-Expression types are formed with base types $\basety$ (such as \intty and \boolty) and arrow types $\arrowty{\tau_1}{\tau_2}{\mualpha}{\alpha}{\mubeta}{\beta}$.
+Expression types are formed with the integer type $\intty$ and the arrow type $\arrowty{\tau_1}{\tau_2}{\mualpha}{\alpha}{\mubeta}{\beta}$.
 Notice that the codomain of arrow types carries five components.
 These types represent the control effect of a function's body, and correspond exactly to the five types that appear in a typing judgment.

-\paragraph{Comparison with Previous Work} In the type system developed by Kameyama and Yonezawa~\cite{kameyama-dynamic}, a CPS-translated expression is typed in the following way:
+\paragraph{Comparison with Previous Work} In the type system of Kameyama and Yonezawa~\cite{kameyama-dynamic}, a CPS-translated expression is typed in the following way:

 \im{ \abstwo{k^{\cpscxtty{\tau}{\trail{\rho}}{\alpha}}}{t^{\trail{\rho}}}{{\epr}^\beta} }